petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/web-content.md

 ![User engagement with web content can be viewed in a chart over time.](web-content/images/02.png)

 The number of views per day (or hour, if yesterday or last 24 hours are selected) is plotted over the selected time period to establish a view trend line.
 Use this to evaluate how well the content engages visitors over time.
+You can find more detailed information about this in [Asset Appears On](#asset-appears-on), at the bottom of the page.

 ## Audience